johnR46/BellLab_STM32/README.md

 		- insert mid  to left mid right
-			- in now line edit to 18 character add \r\n remmove last character to newline .. > (now fix)
+			- in now line edit to 18 character add \r\n remmove last character to newline .. > (ok )
-				- solution (1 line  = AB     \r\n 2 line =      C\r\n)

 	- add middle shiftpoint is  1 <-> n-1
-		- 20 character to 1 line (20 to newline by /r/n auto)
+		- 20 character to 1 line (20 to newline by /r/n auto)  .. >
 				(fix  18 character  to /r/n)
-					- cut to rom
+					- cut to rom  ...

-			- by enter keycode is now newline it's add --------- to 20 character and newline
+			- by enter keycode is now newline it's add --------- to 20 character and newline ..>

 		- insert mid  to left mid right
-			- in now line edit to 20 character to 1 line (sum = 2 line 40 character)
+			- in now line edit to 18 character add \r\n remmove last character to newline .. >

 	- add last shiftpoint  is 0
-		- 20 character to 1 line (20 to newline by /r/n auto)
+		- 20 character to 1 line (20 to newline by /r/n auto)  .. > (now fix)
 				(fix  18 character  to /r/n)
-					- cut to rom
+					- cut to rom  ...

-			- by enter keycode is now newline it's add --------- to 20 character and newline
+			- by enter keycode is now newline it's add --------- to 20 character and newline ..>

 		- insert mid  to left mid right
-			- in now line edit to 20 character to 1 line (sum = 2 line 40 character)
+			- in now line edit to 18 character add \r\n remmove last character to newline .. >